Studying Hadronization by Machine Learning Techniques: Jets and event activity classifiers

 \section{Jets and event activity classifiers}

 Monte Carlo event generators provide an essential tool for theoretical studies, phenomenological approaches, detector validations and for the planning of future facilities as well.
-They can combine several models together, and therefore it is possible to test the various aspects of a high-energy collision.
-Since the theoretical description of hadronization is not possible with the traditional perturbative approaches, it requires physically motivated assumptions that can be tuned with experimental input and verified with MC generators in a natural way.
-There are a variety of hadronization models in the literature -- the Lund string fragmentation is one of the most successful existing model, applied in the widely used {\sc Pythia} general purpose event generator~\cite{Sjostrand:1982fn, Sjostrand:2014zea}.
-It is able to reproduce various experimentally measured data with a high precision -- however, the true nature of hadronization itself is still remain an actively studied mystery.
+They can combine several models together, and therefore it is possible to test the various aspects of high-energy collisions.
+Since it is not possible to provide a theoretical description of hadronization with the traditional perturbative approaches, it is necessary to make physically motivated assumptions that can be tuned with experimental input.
+Finally these can be verified with MC generators in a natural way by comparing with data again.

+There are a variety of hadronization models in the literature -- the Lund string fragmentation is one of the most successful existing model applied in the widely used {\sc Pythia} general purpose event generator~\cite{Sjostrand:1982fn, Sjostrand:2014zea}. {\sc Pythia} is able to reproduce various experimentally measured data with a high precision -- however, the true nature of hadronization itself still remains an actively studied mystery.